xiafubiao/proof-of-cex/README.md

 # A Quick Demo for Primus zkTLS

+This demo shows how to integrate with Primus zkTLS SDK and build your own zkTLS dapp in an end-to-end process.

-This demo shows how to create zkTLS data attestations (proofs) about your 30-day PNL rate in Binance.
-I use the conditional compare in the proof generation, check [here](https://docs.primuslabs.xyz/data-verification/zk-tls-sdk/test#verification-logics) for the syntax.
+The demo allows any user to create zkTLS data attestations (proofs) about their 30-day PNL rate in Binance exchange.
+It uses the conditional compare in the proof generation to protect the user's raw data, check [here](https://docs.primuslabs.xyz/data-verification/zk-tls-sdk/test#verification-logics) for the syntax.

 # How to Run the Demo?